 - Eggs – room temperature, this helps the bread rise in the oven

-- Oil – use extra light olive oil, vegetable oil, or canola oil so the flavor won’t overpower the bread.
+- Oil – use neutral extra light olive oil, vegetable oil, or canola oil

 - Pumpkin puree – Double-check you are getting pumpkin puree and NOT pumpkin pie mix.
-If using homemade pumpkin puree, be sure it is well-drained so the bread isn’t too wet.
+You can also use a well-drained homemade pumpkin puree.

 Pro Tip